 To fully understand how much I’m going to be charged, I had to go back and forth their checkout and double-check what I’m about to pay.
 As the “discount” is recurring, they could have just got rid of it and charged it as a base price without confusing their customers.

-Apart from the confusing pricing policy, I’m confident that the offer of SSD Linux Shared Hosting from AccuWebHosting is a good choice for any beginner or seasoned entrepreneur who isn’t going to run too many applications or host too many websites.
+Apart from the confusing pricing policy, I’m confident that the offer of SSD Linux shared hosting from AccuWebHosting is a good choice for any beginner or seasoned entrepreneur - provided they won't try to run too many applications or host too many websites.

 Naturally, you have to be prepared to switch the plans in the future – but as a one-stop shop, I’m sure they’ll be able to offer you an upgrade – at a reasonable price!